Elagabalus: Fall from power

-Elagabalus stoked the animus of Roman elites and the Praetorian Guard through his perceptibly foreign conduct and his religious provocations.
+Elagabalus alienated the Roman elites and the Praetorian Guard through his perceptibly foreign conduct and his religious provocations.
 When Elagabalus's grandmother Julia Maesa perceived that popular support for the emperor was waning, she decided that he and his mother, who had encouraged his religious practices, had to be replaced.
 As alternatives, she turned to her other daughter, Julia Avita Mamaea, and her daughter's son, the fifteen-year-old Severus Alexander.

-Prevailing on Elagabalus, she arranged that he appoint his cousin Alexander as his heir and that the boy be given the title of caesar.
-Alexander was elevated to caesar in June 221, possibly on 26 June.
+Prevailing on Elagabalus, she arranged that he appoint his cousin Alexander as his heir and that the boy be given the title of Caesar.
+Alexander was elevated to Caesar in June 221, possibly on 26 June.
 Elagabalus and Alexander were each named consul designatus for the following year, probably on 1 July.
 Elagabalus took up his fourth consulship for the year of 222.
 Alexander shared the consulship with the emperor that year.
-However, Elagabalus reconsidered this arrangement when he began to suspect that the Praetorian Guard preferred his cousin to himself.
+Elagabalus reconsidered this arrangement when he began to suspect that the Praetorian Guard preferred his cousin to him.

-Elagabalus ordered various attempts on Alexander's life, after failing to obtain approval from the Senate for stripping Alexander of his shared title.
-According to Dio, Elagabalus invented the rumor that Alexander was near death, in order to see how the Praetorians would react.
+Elagabalus ordered attempts on Alexander's life, after failing to obtain approval from the Senate for stripping Alexander of his shared title.
+According to Dio, Elagabalus invented the rumor that Alexander was near death to see how the Praetorians would react.
 A riot ensued, and the Guard demanded to see Elagabalus and Alexander in the Praetorian camp.

-Assassination

-The emperor complied and on 11 or 12 March 222 he publicly presented his cousin along with his own mother, Julia Soaemias.
+On 13 March, the emperor complied and publicly presented his cousin along with his own mother, Julia Soaemias.
 On their arrival the soldiers started cheering Alexander while ignoring Elagabalus, who ordered the summary arrest and execution of anyone who had taken part in this display of insubordination.
 In response, members of the Praetorian Guard attacked Elagabalus and his mother:

 Following his assassination, many associates of Elagabalus were killed or deposed.
 His lover Hierocles was executed.
 His religious edicts were reversed and the stone of Elagabal was sent back to Emesa.
 Women were again barred from attending meetings of the Senate.
 The practice of damnatio memoriae—erasing from the public record a disgraced personage formerly of note—was systematically applied in his case.
 Several images, including an over-life-size statue of him as Hercules now in Naples, were re-carved with the face of Alexander Severus.